 As usual, pulling this expedition together has involved many weeks of very little sleep, and effectively a detraining regime!
 I’ve been juggling several big projects at once – its all good but I can’t wait to get on the bike and away from the computer screen.

 We allowed four days to reach Byron Bay, the highlight was meeting explorer and adventurer, Peter Treseder and his wife Lyn.
 Peter has walked unsupported to the South Pole, kayaked across the Timor Sea, and crossed all of Australia’s 13 deserts unsupported.
 With his wife Lyn, he has entered a new chapter of his life, developing a beautiful property near Wauchope, central NSW coastal region.
 The 300 acre farm has been de-stocked of cattle and they have several projects on the go.
-Camping beside the Hastings River, evidence of the recent floods about 6 weeks ago was easy to see.
+Camping beside the Hastings River, evidence of the recent floods about six weeks ago was easy to see.
 The water here rose more than 10m, and many of the trees below the high water mark had been uprooted and the walking tracks washed away.
 Premium chalets are constantly in use and the profits go to various charities.
 Much of the land was carpeted with freshly mown grass.
 They had designed and planted a maze and in one corner of the property, eucalypts were being planted to provide food for the nearby koala hospital.

 But the highlight for me as an explorer with Antarctic ambitions was when Peter casually pulled out two priceless relics of the heroic age of Antarctic exploration.
-The first piece were the goggles worn by Sir Douglas Mawson.
+The first piece was the goggles worn by Sir Douglas Mawson.
 Mawson was the sole survivor of the three-man Far Eastern Party, which travelled across the Mertz and Ninnis glaciers named after his two deceased companions.
 Their deaths forced him to travel alone for over a month to return to the expedition’s main base.
 Sheltering alone in an ice cave for from the base, he made running repairs by hand stitching them.
 I can’t imagine how cold and alone he must have felt, uncertain whether he would survive – the odds were fairly stacked against him.

 The second item was Roald Amundsen’s good luck charm – the expedition cook hand carved what looks a bit like a door knob, from either bone or a tusk while he waited for Amundsen’s crew to return from a reconnaissance expedition.
-Amundsen carries it to the South Pole with him on the expedition that saw his party become the first to reach the Pole.
+Amundsen carried it to the South Pole with him on the expedition that saw his party become the first to reach the Pole.

 From Peter’s and Lyn’s property we took our time to drive the last 400km to Byron Bay, arriving on the morning of the 30th April in time for me to do a couple of interviews, one for ABC Radio journalist, Glynn Greensmith for his programme, It’s Just Not Cricket.
 (Streaming for the next weeks: https://www.abc.net.au/radio/programs/itsjustnotcricket/episodes/)

 There was much to do on the final afternoon to prepare for the journey ahead.
-When Neil collected Gavin Rawlinson, the filmmaker for the first week, from Ballina airport it was great to have the starting team together and set to start on 1st May.
+When Neil collected Gavin Rawlinson, the filmmaker for the first week, from Ballina airport it was great to have the starting team together and set to go on 1st May.